LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 to audit pack source files themselves.

 Registries and packs can always be pinned so that they are not accidentally updated to a version that you may not had the chance to audit.
+For example, if we want the `bar` pack to stay at its current installed version:

+	| ?- packs::pin(bar).
+	yes

+After, any attempt to update or uninstall the pack will fail with an error
+message:

+	| ?- packs::update(bar).
+	!
+Cannot update pinned pack: bar
+	no

+	| ?- packs::uninstall(bar).
+	!
+Cannot uninstall pinned pack: bar
+	no

+To enable the pack to be updated ou uninstalled, the pack must first be unpinned.
+Alternatively, the `force(true)` option can be used.

 Best practices